TiezWan/Decision-Explanation-BDDOIA-LXMERT/ReadMe.md

 ## Preparation
 ### Prerequisite
+Make sure to create a new conda environment before proceeding, do not perform the following operations on the base environment as this sometimes leads to troubles.

 conda install -c anaconda boto3  # TODO
 - MMF install [Official instruction](https://mmf.sh/docs/), download the mmf repo under '/src'.
 ```